 Feng shui of Madrid

 Madrid, Spain’s golden capital, is a city of beautiful boulevards and open, well-manicured parks such as the Buen Retiro.
 It’s famous for its rich treasuries of European art, including the Prado Museum’s works by Goya, Velázquez and other Spanish masters.
 Madrid is in the centre of Spain and the feng shui heart of Madrid is the portico-lined Plaza Mayor, and nearby is the baroque Royal Palace and Armory.
 Other important plazas are Gran Via, Plaza de la Cruz Verde and Plaza de Oriente.
 Madrid is also the largest city in Spain before Barcelona.
-Let’s examine how feng shui of Madrid compares to Barcelona and other Spanish cities.
+Let’s examine how the feng shui of Madrid compares to Barcelona and other Spanish cities (Valencia and Seville).

 My interest in feng shui of Zurich stems from general feng shui of Switzerland.
 Switzerland is nicely surrounded by mountains which makes it a perfect feng shui location.
 Mountains, water, clear air and obsession with time, what else one would wish for a feng shui landscape.

 Switzerland’s largest city, Zurich is famous for milk chocolate, velcro, vegetable stock cube, Dada and fondue (invented here 390 years ago).

 Green Bank, a four-hour drive from Washington DC, is a census-designated place in Pocahontas County in West Virginia’s Potomac Highlands inside the Allegheny Mountain Range.
 Green Bank is located along WV 28 and is home to the Green Bank Observatory and the Green Bank Telescope which is used by astronomers to listen to galaxies in the outer space.

 Green Bank, the National Radio Quiet Zone = no electromagnetic radiation